Campaigns and Committees

 For dates and times, see the Meeting Schedule.

-The Climate Committee makes climate action a primary focus for ECOS advocacy, and a pivot point for its land use, transportation, green building, and environmental justice teams.
+The Climate Change Committee makes climate action a primary focus for ECOS advocacy, and a pivot point for its land use, transportation, green building, and environmental justice teams.

 The Water Committee focuses on water related issues that affect the region’s ground and surface water resources.